jsirois/science-installers/python/README.md

 The `insta-science` Python project distribution provides two convenience console scripts to make bootstrapping `science` for use in Python project easier:
-+ `insta-science`: This is a shim script that ensures `science` is installed and forwards all supplied arguments to it.
++ `insta-science`: This is a shim script that ensures `science` is installed and then forwards all supplied arguments to it.
 Instead of `science`, just use `insta-science`.
 You can configure the `science` version to use, where to find `science` binaries and where to install them via the `[tool.insta-science]` table in your `pyproject.toml` file.